mjosaarinen/py-acvp-pqc/README.md

 ##  Step-by-step Running Instructions

-This is very hacky: The following steps were executed on a fresh install of Ubuntu 24.04 LTS on July 3, 2024 and it worked then.
+This is very hacky: The following steps were executed on a fresh install of Ubuntu 24.04 LTS in July-September, 2024.
 If it doesn't work for you, too bad -- NIST ACVTS code is in flux and .NET6 is at its End of Service in 2024, etc.

 Install git, if needed, and clone this repo:
 ```